 In 1942, the SS Thomas Tucker, carrying troops and weapons, was sailing close to the Cape Point coastline to avoid detection by the German U-boats.
 Due to the foggy weather the crew ran the ship ashore thinking they were close to Robben Island.
 They disembarked and left the cargo ship behind to ultimately meet her demise.

 Some huge whale bones can also be found, on the beach, close to the shipwreck.

 The group continued from here to the next rest stop which was the Nolloth shipwreck.
 After scrambling over some rocks we found a beached whale in a severe state of decomposition.
 Not too far from it, on the beach, a dead seal was discovered, its body partly covered by sand.

-Heading back we agreed on the circular route and veered off to the path taking you inland.
-A gradual climb of about 60m takes you to the highest point of the hike with magnificent views before the start of a gradual descent which leads you back to the car park area.
+Heading back we agreed on the circular route and veered off to the path taking us inland.
+A gradual climb of about 60m took us to the highest point of the hike, with magnificent views before the start of a gradual descent which leads one back to the car park area.

-The inland trail took us past various species of indigenous plants and fynbos.
+The inland trail took us past various species of indigenous plants and vynbos.
 Whilst on this part of the trail the juniors were excited to spot some wildlife such as an ostrich, a bontebok family and various birds.
-Lizards and hairy worms were also discovered on the path.
+Lizards and hairy worms were also discovered along the path.

-The hike was very well executed and without incident, the leaders and members worked well together.
-The Hikers Network SOP was adhered to at all times and a great respect towards the environment, the elements of nature and each other was diplayed.
-We reached the Olifantsbos parking area at 11:30 whereafter the debriefing session everyone said their farewells and we went our separate ways.
-Windblown yet content 🙂
+The hike was very well executed and without incident.
+The leaders and members worked very well together.
+The Hikers Network SOP was adhered to at all times and a great respect towards the environment, the elements of nature and each other was displayed.
+We reached the Olifantsbos parking area at 11h30, after which the debriefing session was done.

 Hikers Network leader